www.thementawai.com

 Bridges Between the Visible and Invisible Worlds

 In ritual work, words alone cannot reach the spirit realm.
-Communication requires mediators, or gaut — selected plants, pigs, and chickens whose souls and bajou can carry messages across the boundary between worlds.
+Communication requires mediators, or gaut — selected plants, pigs, and chickens whose souls can carry messages across the boundary between worlds.

 Plant mediators are chosen for their qualities.
 Some attract helpful forces; others repel harmful ones.
 Their shapes, textures, or scents often signal their function: a branching leaf may open pathways; a fragrant leaf may soothe or “cool” a troubled soul.

 Animal mediators hold a special role.
-When a chicken or pig is sacrificed, its soul carries the shaman’s petition outward and returns with an answer.
+When a chicken or pig is sacrificed, its soul carries the shaman’s petition outward and returns with an answer from the spiritual world.
 This answer can be read from the animal’s body: in chickens, from the membrane over the intestines; in pigs, from the heart.
-If the signs are unfavorable, another mediator is chosen.
+If the signs are unfavorable, another petition and mediator is chosen.

 Shamans using a pig as mediator to send petitions to the spiritual realm